Antibody based diagnostics and therapeutics

 This includes the manufacture of labelled affinity-purified antibodies, used in lab-on-chip based diagnostic kits, as well as antibody based immunotherapeutic candidate drugs.
 Some of these therapeutic antibodies are polyclonal, others are chimeric monoclonal or multi-clonal, which are either humanised or “otherised” for extended in-vivo half life, in the affected animal.

 Liselo Labs Mobile App development partner, Bengo Systems, focuses on integrating our various solutions into convenient Mobile based tools for end users and more efficient stakeholder engagement.
+Our telecommunications experience is leveraged to provide integrated and connected solutions, driven predominantly by mobile connectivity.

 Government departments, NGO’s and researchers around the world utilise our systems to access critical data in disease and pest monitoring and management.
 The “Mipha” app available on Playstore and Appstore represents the worlds first “One Health” App and is linked to a nanotechnology powered molecular biology tool in the form of a range of rapid test kits.